Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 Why Choose BILL Over Tipalti

 BILL works for smaller domestic teams that need something simple and inexpensive to get bills paid and invoices out.
-But for mid-market finance leaders who need deeper automation, forecasting, and scalability, Centime delivers far more capability in one platform.
+But for mid-market finance leaders who need deeper automation, forecasting, and scalability, Centime delivers far greater capabilities in a single platform.

 Stampli – AP Automation with Built-In Collaboration

-Stampli is an AP automation platform designed to make invoice approvals faster and less frustrating.
+Stampli is designed to improve invoice approval automation through collaboration and faster approvals.
 Its standout feature is a built-in chat interface tied directly to each invoice, allowing AP staff, approvers, and even vendors to resolve questions without endless email chains.
-With its AI assistant “Billy the Bot” suggesting GL codes and automating data capture, Stampli keeps AP moving—without requiring a major ERP overhaul.
+With its AI assistant “Billy the Bot” suggesting GL codes and automating data capture, Stampli keeps AP moving without requiring a major ERP overhaul.

 Key Stampli AP Features